minjoks/masters_thesis/README.md

 **mibigdata**
 Includes data for 1869 BGC-metabolite links, gathered from MIBiG [1](https://mibig.secondarymetabolites.org/download).
 There are 1383 unique BGCs in the links.
+The same row in bgc_pfams and mol_fps files corresponds to a link.

 * bgc_names_in_order.npy -- names of the BGCs in the links